 Although in most cases brown discharge is harmless and natural, it can be scary for some women.
 Most often, vaginal discharge can either be brown or light brown, which is a result of old blood mixing with discharge and leaving your body.
 This can happen before or after the period, or during pregnancy.
 The timing of the brown discharge is important to track though, as it can be indicative of other issues that should not be ignored.
 Let’s try to understand what are its causes and when it is best to consult a doctor.

-What Causes Brown Discharge?
+Causes of Brown Discharge?

 It can be a result of various factors such as age, sexual activity, use of birth control, menstruation, ovulation bleeding, infection or pregnancy.
 Paying attention to any discharge that you have and when you have it is essential to know the cause for it.

-Brown Vaginal Discharge Before and After Period:
+Before and After Period:

 If you notice brown discharge before your period, then it can be either because you have low progesterone levels or because you started using a different method of birth control.
 Sometimes, in case you have got your period later than usual, you might observe a brown discharge rather than red.